From Counterportation to Local Wormholes: Universal Exchange-Free Quantum Computation

-For the multiple outer-cycles considered here, where the probability of losing the photon can be made arbitrarily close to zero, we have already shown by means of a new quantum paradox that finding a weak trace does not necessarily mean the photon was at Bob.
-Moreover, we have shown through our resolution of the paradox that the photon was in fact never at Bob.
-It would be nice, however, if no weak trace is found, given an initial state before the beginning of the first outer cycle and a final state after the end of the last outer cycle.
-The recent proposed modification by Ahronov and Vaidman\cite{Aharonov2018} of the illustrative version (which does not use polarisation) of Salih et al.'s counterfactual communication protocol\cite{Salih2013}, while not passing the consistent histories test, does eliminate the weak trace, as a first order approximation.
+We have recently demonstrated in the lab that the laws of physics do not prohibit counterfactual communication\cite{Salih2018b}.
+We were happy to lose most photons during communication, so long as counterfactuality was unequivocally established, which we were able to do by employing a single outer cycle.
+For the multiple outer-cycles considered here, where the probability of photon loss can be made arbitrarily close to zero, we have already shown by means of a new quantum paradox that a nonzero weak measurement does not necessarily mean the photon was at Bob.
+Further, we have shown through the resolution of the paradox that the photon was in fact never at Bob, regardless of the number cycles.
+It would be nice, however, if the result of a weak measurement at Bob is zero given the pre- and post-selected states are at the beginning and at end of the protocol, respectively.
+The recently proposed modification by Aharonov and Vaidman\cite{Aharonov2019Modificationtraces} of the version of Salih et al.'s counterfactual communication \cite{Salih2013} that does not use polarisation, while not passing the consistent-histories test, as shown in \cite{Salih2018b}, does make the result of a weak measurement at Bob zero as a first order approximation.
+Importantly, the analysis in the Appendix below shows that the use of the polarisation degree of freedom allows counterfactuality to be established from a consistent-histories viewpoint.
+It is straightforward to check that this still holds if the inner-cycle sequence is repeated, which is what Aharonov and Vaidman's modification entails.